AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXTypeDictionary/TryGetCreator.md

 CAEXTypeDictionary.TryGetCreator Method
 =======================================
-AutomationML 2.1 APITries to get the constructor function which can be used to create a CAEX wrapper for an CAEX element with the provided element name.
+Tries to get the constructor function which can be used to create a CAEX wrapper for an CAEX element with the provided element name.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)